 Get ready, Olympia.
 Another night of comedy is coming your way as Tipsy Piano Bar announces the lineup for its third straight month of featured stand-up performances.
 On May 2 globetrotting comic and Don Rickles impersonator Mike ‘Wally’ Walter will take the stage in a show emceed by Adam Luckey and featuring JR Bedard.

-Like the two previous shows, this one is produced by Joke Masters Comedy, an Olympia-based group that connects regional comedians with local venues that meet their criteria.
+The May 2 show is produced by Joke Masters Comedy, an Olympia-based group that connects regional comedians with local venues that meet their criteria.
 “Our clientele like a classy environment with good comedy, good drinks and good staff,” says Joke Master CEO James Head.
 “Tipsy fits our persona perfectly.
 It’s a great match.”